 Additionally, the bright side of creating videos for YouTube is that you can re-use them.
 Publish them on other social media channels, your landing page, or include them in your email communication.

-Pinterest requires a time investment to make it pay off, but it can bring extraordinary results if done right.
+Pinterest requires a time investment to make it pay off, but it can bring extraordinary results if done right, especially when considering how to use Pinterest for affiliate marketing.

 For many, Pinterest is nothing more than a site with mobile phone wallpapers and home decor inspirations.
 However, it has one asset that not many other social media platforms offer: its positioning on Google.